causalNLP/causal-agent/docs/source/methods/decision_tree.rst

 Decision Tree Algorithm Implementation
 --------------------------------------

-For developers interested in the technical implementation, here's how the decision tree algorithm works in CAIS:
+For developers interested in the technical implementation, here's how the decision tree algorithm works in Causal Agent:

 **Core Algorithm Structure**: